-Very little planting was done in the Fall, in fact Martha reports putting in only 400 plants were brought in but she did plant thousand of seedlings she raised from seed (4) - an occupation she was very good at as she usually logs planting numerous seeds each year.
+Very little planting was done in the Fall, Martha reports putting in only 400 plants but she did plant thousand of seedlings she raised from seed (4) - an occupation she was very good at as she usually logs planting numerous seeds each year.

 The entire year was wet, with an early onset of Spring, but with a very early Autumn.

 September 26th: “Everything covered with several inches of snow followed by frosts” (2)

 Then on October 13 she writes “Weather like summer, all windows open and wearing no wraps.”
 “The season is ending as beautifully as it started in April.
 No extreme heat has been experienced this summer.
 The highest temperature was 95 reached only once.
 Rain has been most abundant."
 (2)

 On October 15, the books were packed for return to storage and the Garden closed.
 December 1st was the first day of gas rationing or the war.
 This eliminated many future trips by the Crones to their cabin at Cedar Creek and for botanizing in general.
 There was no outdoor lighting or decorating for Christmas in 1942 (1).

 (2) Garden Log - 1942